top of page

 World Meteorological Organization, 1/12/23

-170,000 clean energy jobs have been created; 1.5 million new jobs are projected for the next decade
+170,000 clean energy jobs were created; 1.5 million new jobs are projected for the next decade.

-Companies have announced $110 billion in clean manufacturing investments in the last year including $70 billion in the EV supply chain and $10 billion in solar
+There have been $110 billion in private sector clean manufacturing investments in the last year including $70 billion in the electric vehicle supply chain and $10 billion for solar energy.

-Public and private investments stimulated by the IRA and the Bi-partisan Infrastructure Law are expected to reduce greenhouse gas emissions by approximately a billion tons in 2030.
+Public and private investments stimulated by the Inflation Reduction Act and the bi-partisan Infrastructure Law are expected to reduce greenhouse gas emissions by approximately a billion tons by 2030.

 The US Dept of Energy projects that 80% of electricity in 2030 will come from clean energy sources.